Unable to call? Fill out the form below and a specialist will contact you as soon as possible!

 - Malnutrition and vitamin deficiencies

 - Repetitive movements

 - Severe weight loss

 - Skin infections and open sores

 - Tooth decay and loss

 Amphetamine Addiction Treatment

 The nation’s opioid crisis may be the focus of attention, but addiction rates are on the rise across all drug categories, and getting help is more vital than ever.
-Treating drug addiction, whether it’s amphetamines, cocaine addiction, heroin addiction, or any other substance use disorder, doesn’t have to be complicated or uncomfortable.
+Treating drug addiction, whether it’s amphetamines, cocaine addiction, methamphetamine addiction, heroin addiction, or any other substance use disorder, doesn’t have to be complicated or uncomfortable.

 The addiction specialists at Muse Treatment are ready to help.
 Call today and learn how our programs can set you on the path to a life free from addiction.